alaa1355/reading/201/class10.md

 Many of these errors are difficult to diagnose.

 Often, when programming code contains errors, nothing will happen.
-There are no error messages, and you will get no indications where to search for errors.
+There are no error texts, and you will get no indications where to search for errors.

 Searching for (and fixing) errors in programming code is called code debugging.

 ##
-# The console.log() Method
+# The console.log() way

-If your browser supports debugging, you can use console.log() to display JavaScript values in the debugger window:
+If your browser supports debugging, you can use console.log() to display js values in the debugger window:

 ##
 # The debugger Keyword

-The debugger keyword stops the execution of JavaScript, and calls (if available) the debugging function.
+The debugger keyword stops the execution of js, and calls (if available) the debugging function.

 This has the same function as setting a breakpoint in the debugger.

-If no debugging is available, the debugger statement has no effect.
+If no debugging is available, the debugger principled has no effect.

 With the debugger turned on, this code will stop executing before it executes the third line.

 # HANDLING EXCEPTIONS

-If you know that you may get an error, you can handle it gracefully using the try, catch, finally statements.
+If you know that you may get an error, you can handle it gracefully using the try, catch, finally principleds.
 Use them to give your users helpful feedback.